 This is usually not required, as an SSH tunnel can be set up without one.

-This is not modifiable at present, Zing Data will attempt to initiate the tunnel connection over port 22.
+If no port is specified, Zing Data will attempt to initiate the tunnel connection over port 22.

 To add a PostgreSQL database from your phone or the Zing Web App: